martinsson/BugsZero-Kata/instructions-intermediate.md

   * or slightly easier, allow for 7 players or more
 * A player that get's into prison always stays there
   * Other than just fixing the bug, try to understand what's wrong with the design and fix the root cause
+* Introducing new categories of questions seems like tricky business.
+  * Could you make sure all places have the "right" question and that the distribution is always correct (i.e. same number of each category, distance always the same between categories)?
 * The deck could run out of questions
   * Make sure that can't happen (a deck with 1 billion questions is cheating :)
-* Introducing new categories of questions seems like tricky business.
-  * Could you make sure all places have the "right" question and that the distribution is always correct?
 * Similarly changing the board size greatly affects the questions distribution
   * Is there a design where it is guaranteed that the question category distribution stays the same